 Padres vs Mets: Odds, Spread, and Total

-The San Diego Padres hope to win three straight games and move closer to first place in the NL West Division standings.
+The San Diego Padres look to rebound after a tough 8-3 loss to the New York Mets in Game 1.

-The Padres are 82-68 and are second in the NL West Division.
+The Padres are 82-69 and are second in the NL West Division.
 They are two games behind the Los Angeles Dodgers for the division lead.
-San Diego is also in the second wild-card spot, five games ahead of the New York Mets.
-They just took three out of four from the lowly Colorado Rockies.
-The offense struggled in the first two games but took off in the last two.
+San Diego is also in the second wild-card spot, four games ahead of the New York Mets.
+In the Game 1 loss, the Pads were down 5-0 early and never recovered.
+The bottom of the order was most of the offense and Jackson Merrill led the way with two hits, including a home run and an RBI.

-The Mets are 77-73 and second in the National League East Division.
-They are clinging to the final wild card place, and three teams are two games back or fewer.
-New York lost two of three to the Texas Rangers, but they were able to win the last game of the series, breaking an eight-game losing streak.
-The Mets' pitching performed admirably in the past two games, while the offense finally got the huge hit they needed.
+The Mets are 78-73 and second in the National League East Division.
+They are clinging to the final wild card place, and the Arizona Diamondbacks are just a game and a half back.
+New York set the tone early in Game 1 and the pitching did the rest.
+It was a statement win and most of their big bats did all the damage.
+Francisco Lindor led the way on offense with two hits, including a home run and an RBI.

 Spread